 - Seaweeds and algae are the producers.
 It takes energy from the sun and prepares its food through photosynthesis.

 - Primary consumers are the animal species that eat producers.

-- In this food chain, shrimps and green sea turtles are the examples of primary consumers.
+- In this food chain, shrimps and green sea turtles are examples of primary consumers.

-- They are the carnivore animal species who eat shrimps and other crustaceans.
+- They are the carnivore animal species that eat shrimps and other crustaceans.

 - Fish species and whales are the secondary consumers.

-- Great white shark is the tertiary consumer.
+- The great white shark is the tertiary consumer.

 - It is a top predatory fish and eats about every species of fish and marine mammals.